SenseNet/sensenet/docs/application.md

 ### Presenting Content with Applications

-> The features described in this section (displaying content with Pages) are available only if you have the sensenet ECM [WebPages](https://github.com/SenseNet/sn-webpages) component installed, but the underlying philosophy of arranging applications, security and url generation applies even if you only have the core [Services layer](https://github.com/SenseNet/sensenet).
+> The features described in this section (displaying content with Pages) are available only if you have the sensenet ECM [WebPages](https://github.com/SenseNet/sn-webpages) component installed, but the underlying philosophy of arranging applications, security and URL generation applies even if you only have the core [Services layer](https://github.com/SenseNet/sensenet).

 The simplest way to present a [Content](content.md) is done by placing portlets on individual pages that utilize Content presentational functionality (eg. [Content viewer Portlet](content-viewer-portlet.md).
 However, Content can also be presented by addressing the Content itself and choosing an Application to present it.
 The selected Application is usually a simple page that uses [Context bound Portlets](context-bound-portlets.md) to handle the addressed [Content](content.md).
-These Applications are also referred to as [Smart Pages](smart-pages.md) and a single Smart Page in itself is capable of presenting many different [Content](content.md) of the same type.
+These applications are also referred to as [Smart Pages](smart-pages.md) and a single Smart Page in itself is capable of presenting many different [Content](content.md) of the same type.
 To create a Smart Page create a new Portlet Page under an _(apps)/[Content Type name]_ folder in the [Content Repository](content-repository.md) and use [Context bound Portlets](context-bound-portlets.md) for Content handling.

 ### Application model

-Path of the created Application bears special importance as it defines the range of Content it is applicable to.
+Path of the created Application bears special importance as it defines the range of Content is applies to.
 The path of an Application can be given in the form:

 ```xml
 /Root/<custompath>/(apps)/<contenttypename>/<applicationname>